ROY508822/Bases-de-Datos-Distribuidas/exercise7.md

 ### 📌 Scripts for downloading data from the **salesBD** database in CSV format.

-From the command line, we can extract information from a table in a MySQL database and store the content in a plain text file.
+From the command line, we can extract information from a table in a SQL Server database and store the content in a plain text file.
 In the following example, data is extracted from the customer table in the salesDB database and saved in the customer.txt file.
 ``` SQL
 bcp "SELECT * FROM salesDB.dbo.address a WHERE exists(SELECT 1 FROM salesDB.dbo.customeraddress ca where a.addressID = ca.addressID)" queryout "C:\Users\royes\Desktop\cust_address.txt" -c -t, -r\n -S localhost -T